-- 36. The Higher Education (Fee Limit Condition) (England) Regulations 2017 (Statutory Instrument 2017 No. 1189, as amended in particular by Statutory Instrument 2018 No. 903 in relation to pre-registration courses for nursing, midwifery and allied health professions) ^{9,10} define which categories of students and courses are covered by the regulated undergraduate fee regime that is, those for whom providers cannot charge a fee that exceeds prescribed limits, including the limits stated in their access agreements up to 2019-20. - 37.
-The Education (Student Support) Regulations 2011 (Statutory Instrument 2011 No. 1986)11, as amended, define entitlements to undergraduate student support.
-The Education (Postgraduate Master's Degree Loans) Regulations 2016 (Statutory Instrument 2016 No. 606)12, as amended, define entitlements to masters' loans.
-The Education (Postgraduate Doctoral Degree Loans and the Education (Student Loans) (Repayment) (Amendment) (No. 2) etc.) Regulations 2018 (Statutory Instrument 2018 No. 599)13, as amended, define entitlements to doctoral loans.
-Each of these statutory instruments contains an ELQ definition. - 38.
-There are differences in the way that ELQs are treated in HESES and for student support purposes.
-Providers should not assume that the guidance noted in paragraphs 16 to 35 of this annex will apply when considering ELQ status for the purposes of regulated course fees or of the different elements of student support.
+- 37. The Higher Education (Fee Limit Condition) (England) Regulations 2017 (Statutory Instrument 2017 No. 1189, as amended define which categories of students and courses are covered by the regulated undergraduate fee regime that is, those for whom providers cannot charge a fee that exceeds prescribed limits, including the limits stated in their access agreements up to 2019-20. - 38.
+The Education (Student Support) Regulations 2011 (Statutory Instrument 2011 No. 1986), as amended, define entitlements to undergraduate student support.
+The Education (Postgraduate Master's Degree Loans) Regulations 2016 (Statutory Instrument 2016 No. 606), as amended, define entitlements to masters' loans.
+The Education (Postgraduate Doctoral Degree Loans and the Education (Student Loans) (Repayment) (Amendment) (No. 2) etc.) Regulations 2018 (Statutory Instrument 2018 No. 599), as amended, define entitlements to doctoral loans.
+Each of these statutory instruments contains an ELQ definition. - 39.
+There are differences in the way that ELQs are treated in HESES and for fee regulation and student support purposes.
+Providers should not assume that the guidance noted in paragraphs 17 to 36 of this annex will apply when considering ELQ status for the purposes of regulated course fees or of the different elements of student support.